-Set in the west-facing village of Borve, within easy walking-distance of Neolithic standing stones and burial cairns, this family owned guest house is one of our recently discovered favourites and an ideal place to spend the first three nights of your trip.
-Built by the friendly lifelong Barra-resident owners just a few years ago, each of the four cosy and comfortable bedrooms feature solid oak floors and high-spec ensuite bathrooms.
-Guests are welcome to relax in the inviting lounge, and high-speed wifi is available throughout the house.
+Set in the West facing village of Borve, within easy walking distance of a Neolithic standing stone and burial cairns, this family owned guest house is one of our recently discovered favourites and an ideal place to spend the first three nights of your trip.
+Built by the friendly lifelong Barra resident owners just a few years ago, each of the four cosy and comfortable bedrooms feature solid oak floors and high-spec ensuite bathrooms.
+Guests are welcome to relax in the inviting lounge, and high speed wifi is available throughout the house.

 What to See and Do on Barra

 It takes around 30 minutes to circumnavigate Barra by car on the main island road, making this an easy island on which to find your bearings.
 Head to Northbay and take a stroll on the beach at Cockle Strand, watching for the flight arriving from Glasgow, landing on the sand; a quite unforgettable sight.
 The vantage point of Eoligarry is easily reached by car or bicycle, affording views across Springtime wildflower strewn landscape towards Eriskay and South Uist.
 A trip across the short causeway to tiny Vatersay is a must, and you’re likely to have the beaches all to yourself, while a boat trip from Castlebay to Kisimul Castle is a fine way to spend an afternoon.

 Barra features one or two good spots for evening dining, all within easy reach of your accommodation.

 Wave goodbye to Barra from the jetty at Ardmhor as you take the short ferry crossing to the tiny island of Eriskay, until 2001 reachable only by boat, but since then connected to the isle of South Uist by causeway, breathing a whole new era of life in to this enthralling island.

 Your Accommodation on South Uist